Caravan, Camper and Trailer upgrades start with the Wheel Offset

 When upgrading your current caravan wheels, first measure your wheel offset.
 Place the wheel on the ground, face down and put a straight edge across the tyre.

-In the case below the wheel offset is 8 inch or 200mm.
+In the case below the wheel, the offset is 8 inches or 200mm.
 What can go wrong?

 Also, it is quite common for folks to measure a tyre and see the tyre touch the chassis rail when bolted into position.
-You should have between 35mm to a 50mm clearance between tyre and caravan chassis rail with the tyres fitted to the drums.
+It would help if you had between 35mm to a 50mm clearance between tyre and caravan chassis rail with the tyres fitted to the drums.

 Secondhand tyres may have sustained wall damage that you would not know about.

-If you want a set of tandem tyres rated up 4,500 kg or greater, then look at the rating of the tyre because most off-road tyres are 1,050 kg.
+If you want a set of tandem tyres rated up to 4,500 kg or greater, then look at the tyre’s rating because most off-road tyres are 1,050 kg.

 Now let’s talk about PCD or Pitch Circle Diameter.
-With your wheel PCD and Offset we can get that Axle located, so it fits your trailer first time and performs to all your expectations.
+With your wheel PCD and Offset, we can get that Axle located, so it fits your trailer the first time and performs to all your expectations.

-Trace around your wheel studs with a piece of paper, and a pencil then measures the diameter.
+Trace around your wheel studs with a piece of paper and a pencil, then measure the diameter.